coolshou/linux-gpib/README.txt

 Send comments, questions and suggestions to to the linux-gpib mailing list at linux-gpib-general@lists.sourceforge.net

-Release Notes for linux-gpib-4.3.4
+Release Notes for linux-gpib-4.3.6
 ----------------------------------

-Changes since the linux-gpib-4.3.3 release
+Changes since the linux-gpib-4.3.5 release

-	New GPIO bitbang driver for Raspberry Pi from Marcello Carla'

-	Updated lpvo_usb_gpib to use usb directly from Marcello Carla'

-	Better support for detecting listeners with ibln

-	New example programme findlisteners.c

-	Various changes for new kernel and autoconf versions
+	Major rework of gpib_bitbang driver for RPi gpios with fix for lost edge interrupts on BCM2835 peripheral chip from Marcello Carla'.

+	Fix to avoid async IO race conditions in ni_usb_gpib.

+	Fix for unaddressed writes blocking in agilent_82350b with the accelerated interface.

-	See ChangeLog since [r1912] for bug fixes and other changes.
+	See ChangeLog since [r2031] for bug fixes and other changes.

 Note: If you have any pre 4.3.0 gpib udev rules files in
       /etc/udev/rules.d/ please remove them before installing